syncfusion-content/xamarin-docs/Xamarin/SfChart/zoompan.md

 **ZoomDelta**

-[`ZoomDelta`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart~ZoomDelta_EV.html) event is triggered while zooming, and this is a cancelable event.
+The [`ZoomDelta`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart~ZoomDelta_EV.html) event is triggered while zooming, and this is a cancelable event.
 The argument contains the following information.

 * [`Axis`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartZoomEventArgs~Axis.html) – Instance of the axis whose range is changed because of zooming.
 This event is triggered for each axis in the chart.
 * [`PreviousZoomFactor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartZoomDeltaEventArgs~PreviousZoomFactor.html) – used to get the previous zoom factor of the axis.